ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 Note that there are no logs being written to stdout from `recorder-java` because we have not configured any appenders in the logback configuration.

 This confirms that logs coming from the `recorder-java` application to our OTel Collector via OTLP, and not by way of a log file.

+Correlation
+===

+Let's see some of those advantages we talked about in action!
+For one, any log statement emitted in the context of a span will automatically be tagged with the current trace.id and span.id.
+What makes this incredibly powerful is that we can then see all of our logs in one place for a given trace.

+1. Elastic APM
+2. Trader
+3. Transactions
+4. Scroll to bottom
+5. Trace Sample
+6. Logs

+Find a log line from recorder-java and pop it open.
+Note the presence of a trace.id attribute.
+This was automatically added for us by the OTel SDK.

 Attributes
 ===